mlgordon/vpc/errors.md

 ## duplicate_error
 **Message**: The input provided already exists.

-The resource you've specified already exists.
-To address this issue, use a different name for the resource you want to create.
-For example, when creating a new VPC, you can review a list of names for the VPCs already created and choose a name that does not conflict, if you first call `get VPC` using ID, like this:`GET "/v1/vpcs/{id}” -H  "accept: application/json"`.
+The resource specified already exists.
+Try using a different name for the resource you want to create.
+For example, when creating a new VPC, you can list existing VPCs by running `ibmcloud is vpcs`.
+Choose a name that does not conflict.

 ## floating_ip_in_use
 **Message**: The floating IP is in use.